OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/csharp/README.md

 ---
 page_type: sample
-description: Microsoft Teams tab sample app for demonstrating tab in stage view
+description: This sample app demonstrates the use of Teams tab in stage view using C#, showcasing collaborative features and interactive elements.
 products:
 - office-teams
 - office